hukl/hostmux/README.md

 ```
 # This toggles the synchronize-panes feature, or use hostmux -S.
 bind-key a set-window-option synchronize-panes
-# This allows killing the whole session with a simple short cut:
+# This allows killing the whole session, or use hostmux -x
 bind-key X kill-session
 ```